nauam/Courses/docs/administration/install/linux-deb.md

 1. Navigate to [http://localhost:4440/](http://localhost:4440) in a browser.
 2. Log in with the username **admin** and password **admin**

-QW Control is now up and running!
+Rundeck is now up and running!

-Next, learn how to [create your first QW Control Enterprise project](/manual/03-getting-started.md#project-setup)
+Next, learn how to [create your first Rundeck Enterprise project](/manual/03-getting-started.md#project-setup)